rbatis/rbatis.io/docs/v4/README.md

 #### design-driver

-* This doc is used to design a new database driver to joi into rbatis
+* This doc is used to design a new database driver to join into rbatis

 * example see [rbdc-mssql](https://github.com/rbatis/rbatis/tree/master/rbdc-mssql)